PokemonFusion/Fusion2/README.instructions.md

 Admins can update the server's code from within the game by using the `@gitpull` command.
 The command runs `git pull` and returns any output to the caller.

+## Help Subcategories

+The `help_category` of a command can include slashes (`/`) to build nested categories in the in-game help index.
+For instance, using `help_category = "Pokemon/Battle"` will place the command under the "Pokemon" section with a "Battle" subcategory.
+Multiple levels are supported by separating each with `/`.